jfvilas/kubelog-backend/README.md

           skipMetricsLookup: true
 ```

-We need to add (at least) 2 properties to the cluster configuration:
+We need to add 2 properties to the cluster configuration:
 - kubelogKwirthHome: the home URL of the Kwirth installation.
 - kubelogKwirthApiKey: The API key we created before.